tmr-kohei/nakagawa2021/README.md

 # nakagawa2021

 Scripts for:
 Nakagawa, T., Tamura, K., Yamaguchi, Y., Matsumoto, N., Matsugi, T., Nakao, H. (2021) Population pressure and prehistoric violence in the Yayoi period of Japan.
-Journal of Archaeological Science.
+Journal of Archaeological Science　132: 105420. (doi: 10.1016/j.jas.2021.105420)

 The number in the name of a directory corresponds to the section number of the supplementary material.